OnroerendErfgoed/skosprovider/docs/intro.rst

 Support
 -------

-If you have questions regarding SkosPprovider, feel free to contact us.
+If you have questions regarding Skosprovider, feel free to contact us.
 Any bugs you find or feature requests you have, you can add to our `issue tracker <https://github.com/koenedaele/skosprovider/issues>`_.
 If you're unsure if something is a bug or intentional, or you just want to have a chat